code-game-project/codegame-cli/README.md

 You can download a prebuilt binary file for your operating system on the [releases](https://github.com/code-game-project/codegame-cli/releases) page.

-You might need to make the file executable before running it.

 ### Compiling from source

 #### Prerequisites